 - You weren't aware of the immigration consequences

 Consider a real case.
-Jose Giron… a lawfully admitted permanent resident alien… pled guilty to misdemeanor possession of marijuana.
+Jose Giron -- a lawfully admitted permanent resident alien -- pled guilty to misdemeanor possession of marijuana.
 Neither he nor the court realized that a plea to possession of marijuana would subject him to deportation.
 After being notified by the INS that that was the case, he filed his Motion to Withdraw a Plea which was successful.10

-If you plead guilty to a case… and are unaware that the conviction may trigger immigration consequences …the court would likely allow you to withdraw your plea.
+If you plead guilty to a case -- and are unaware that the conviction may trigger immigration consequences -- the court would likely allow you to withdraw your plea.

 If you plead guilty or no contest because you are threatened, coerced or lured into doing so, the court should grant your Motion to Withdraw a Plea.
 This is because California law provides that guilty pleas must be entered into freely and voluntarily.

-A perfect example lies with the real case of Steven Sandoval Jr. He pled guilty to a voluntary manslaughter charge that required he serve a 27-year state prison sentence.
+A perfect example lies in the real case of Steven Sandoval Jr. He pled guilty to a voluntary manslaughter charge that required he serve a 27-year state prison sentence.
 After pleading, Sandoval filed a winning Motion to Withdraw a Plea because (1) a co-defendant… a fellow gang member… threatened to hurt him in prison if he didn't plead guilty, and (2) the judge improperly pressured him to plead guilty.11

-This Motion was granted based on the long established rule that “guilty pleas obtained through ‘coercion, terror, inducements, subtle or blatant threats' are involuntary”12 …and are therefore unlawful.
+This Motion was granted based on the long-established rule that “guilty pleas obtained through ‘coercion, terror, inducements, subtle or blatant threats' are involuntary”12 …and are therefore unlawful.